NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. Your remote firmware in `firmware/remote_firmware/remote_firmware.ino`.
 2. Your quad firmware in `firmware/quad_firmware/quad_firmware.ino`.
+3. Any other code you created (e.g., a library with your radio packet format).

-Once you’ve committed everything, create a tag called “Lab03” Be sure to make it an “annotated” tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+Once you’ve committed everything, create a tag called “programming-the-hardware” Be sure to make it an “annotated” tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Verify that it is visible on github.

 ### Demo Your Code